 - Basically, primary colours give you a more befitting outlook

 - Carry out the test using financial incentives

-As events occur with different times and place, so it calls for the opportunity to commence a Facebook ad campaign that are creative to suit the said campaign.
+As events occur at different times and places, it calls for the opportunity to commence a Facebook ad campaign that is creative to suit the said campaign.

-But many ads are weak or featureless because the ad message is not well communicated which tend to call for little or no attention in the end.
-(Always use social media promotions that attempt to pick up on celebrity’s events).
+But many ads are weak or featureless because the ad message is not well communicated which tends to call for little or no attention in the end.
+(Always use social media promotions that attempt to pick up on celebrity events).

 A&E’s “Bates Motel” Facebook ad

 Interestingly, there exists an implied citation too.
 Here we could see the implied citation to Norman Bates unhealthy devotion to his mother.
 The essence of this is that even those who haven’t seen the show may be familiar with it.